pykaldi/pykaldi/README.md

 * a [word symbol table][Kaldi Symbol Table Docs],
 * and a couple of feature extraction [configs][Kaldi Config Docs].

-Note that you can use this example code to decode with [ASpIRE Chain Models].
+Note that you can use this example code to decode with [ASpIRE chain models].

 ```python
 from kaldi.asr import NnetLatticeFasterRecognizer